BenjaminCarrel/Low-rank-Parareal/README.md

 ## Installation

 The following instructions worked as of 7th March 2022.
-First, clone this folder in your computer.

 ### General

-In a more general setting, what you have to do is:
+The general installation setting is:

 - Clone this repo on your computer
 - Install Python (3.10) with the following packages: